 Basically, a keybind is a sort of shortcut to use an action.
 This could be a macro, spell, or item, for example.
 By virtue of this, you can use your mouse cursor exclusively for targeting.
 You can also move your camera instead of it being continuously occupied.

 It is okay to click some non-combative spells like food, mount, and hearthstone.
 However, you must never click any action related to combat.
-If you click spells, there will be a substantial cumulative loss in the number of abilities available for combative use.
+There will be a substantial cumulative loss in the number of abilities available for combative use if you click spells.